dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Fireball**: 3 turns.
 Shoots a projectile which, upon hitting an enemy, a wall, or the targeted space, deals moderate fire damage in a moderate aoe.
 Notably, damage dropoff only reaches half damage at the edge of the radius, unlike other aoe damage effects.
 The projectile has a speed of 4 spaces per round.
 Fireball deals (60-Spellpower)% damage to the caster.

+**Heroism**: 2 turns.
+Grants the heroism buff to the player for a short duration.
+This buff gives a small bonus to many stats, such as stealth, accuracy, defenses, etc. Additionally, the player gains a small amount of temporary hit points, which will expire with the buff if not lost by then.

 **Lightning Bolt**: 3 turns.
 Shoots an instantaneous projectile which can travel through any number of enemy spaces, dealing moderate lightning damage to each enemy it passes through.

 **Divination**: 7 turns.
 Establishes a moderate area of effect around a targeted space, chosen with no restrictions.
 That area is immediately mapped, including traps and items, and player has complete telepathy within that area for a short duration, detecting all creatures regardless of stealth value.